Time Fades Away: Reception

 Upon its release, Time Fades Away received positive reviews from Rolling Stone, The New York Times, and Robert Christgau of The Village Voice.
 In more recent years, it has been rated highly by AllMusic, Sputnikmusic, and Blurt Online.

 Cash Box called the title track "infectious" stating that it is "a rocker with that laid back Neil Young quality that has made him the favorite of the masses."

-R.E.M. has cited Time Fades Away as a source of inspiration for New Adventures in Hi-Fi.

-On December 31, 2013, Widespread Panic played the following three songs from Time Fades Away: "Journey Through The Past", "Don't Be Denied", and "Time Fades Away" at a concert in Atlanta.

-Young's appraisal
+Record World said that it "should be another hit for the living legend."

+Comments from Young

 Neil Young commented on Time Fades Away in the original, unreleased liner notes for his 1977 triple-album compilation Decade:

 In 1987, Young told an interviewer that Time Fades Away was "the worst record I ever made – but as a documentary of what was happening to me, it was a great record.
 I was onstage and I was playing all these songs that nobody had heard before, recording them, and I didn't have the right band.
 It was just an uncomfortable tour.
 I felt like a product, and I had this band of all-star musicians that couldn't even look at each other."

-Young has rarely played songs from Time Fades Away live.
-"Don't Be Denied" was included in the 1974 CSN&Y tour.
+Young has rarely performed songs from Time Fades Away live.
+"Don't Be Denied" was played during the 1974 CSNY tour.
 In July 2008, he performed the record's title track at a concert in Oberhausen, Germany.
 A 2014 documentary on Young was also named Don't Be Denied.
+On April 24, 2024 he played the song with Crazy Horse in a concert at the San Diego State University Open Air Theatre.